eberban/eberban/books/tour/src/from_scratch/step2/maps.md

 > pae kcil
 > ```

-We can make a variance of _kce_ to directly access a value stored in the context.
+We can make a variant of _kce_ to directly access a value stored in the context.

 > kcei: `[E:a]` is the value in the context map for key `[A:ma]`.